SynxFlow/SynxFlow/docs/source/quickstart.md

 You will have to set up your Python environment as a first step.
 There are several ways of doing it, but [Anaconda](https://www.anaconda.com/products/distribution) is a highly recommended way.

-Before installing pypims, you also need to install [Cmake](https://cmake.org/download/), NVIDIA CUDA Toolkit and the C++ compiler.
+Before installing synxflow, you also need to install [Cmake](https://cmake.org/download/), NVIDIA CUDA Toolkit and the C++ compiler.
 Cmake can be simply installed by

 ```shell
 pip install cmake
 ```

-Pypims needs NVIDIA GPUs which support CUDA to run the simulations, therefore you need the GPU and the CUDA Toolkit.
+synxflow needs NVIDIA GPUs which support CUDA to run the simulations, therefore you need the GPU and the CUDA Toolkit.
 The CUDA Toolkit can be downloaded from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).
 If you use Linux system, the C++ compiler 'GCC' is usually on the system as default.
 If you use windows, you should download and install [Visual Studio](https://visualstudio.microsoft.com/vs/).

 #### Installing on Linux